RLVR-World: Training World Models with Reinforcement Learning: RLVR-World: Training World Models with RLVR

 \subsection{World Models as Sequence Modeling}

 While different architectures have been proposed for world models on top of different modalities, next-token prediction by decoder-only Transformers has emerged as a general-purpose formulation applicable to tasks across various modalities.
 We unify world models into this general sequence modeling framework.
-To transform states and actions into tokens, different modalities have unique, commonly used tokenization schemes: \begin{itemize} \item Languages are processed by standard text tokenization techniques like BPE \cite{gage1994new}. \item Images and videos are encoded by learned visual tokenizers. \item Low-dimensional continuous values, e.g., proprioceptive signals or joint torques, can be quantized to uniform bins over a fixed range. \end{itemize} Then, analogous to language models, we use manually designed templates to construct input token sequences $q(s, a)$ as "questions" and output sequences $o(s^\prime)$ as "responses".
+To transform states and actions into tokens, different modalities have unique, commonly used tokenization schemes: languages are processed by standard text tokenization techniques like BPE \cite{gage1994new}; images and videos are encoded by learned visual tokenizers; and low-dimensional continuous values, e.g., proprioceptive signals, can be quantized to uniform bins over a fixed range.

+Then, analogous to language models, we use manually designed templates to construct input token sequences $q(s, a)$ as "questions" and output sequences $o(s^\prime)$ as "responses".
 For simplicity and clarity, here we take the first-order Markov case $p(s^\prime\mid s, a)$ as an example, but the sequence modeling formulation can naturally extend to higher-order cases.

 We assume an existing world model pre-trained via maximum likelihood estimation (MLE):